pocket-id/website/docs/client-examples/miniflux.md

    OAUTH2_OIDC_DISCOVERY_ENDPOINT=https://<POCKET ID DOMAIN> # no trailing slashes or ".well-known/openid-configuration"
    OAUTH2_OIDC_PROVIDER_NAME=PocketID
-   OAUTH2_USER_CREATION=1 # optional, if you want nes users to be created automatically DISABLE_LOCAL_AUTH=1 # optiona, if you want to disable local authentication
+   OAUTH2_USER_CREATION=1 # optional, if you want nes users to be created automatically DISABLE_LOCAL_AUTH=1 # optional, if you want to disable local authentication
    ```
 5. Restart Miniflux and enjoy!